Table Of Contents

 The chest, back, and shoulders are the most common areas for fungal acne to appear, but it can affect the face and scalp, too.
 For the scalp, anti-dandruff shampoos containing an antifungal like ketoconazole or zinc pyrithione are the best bet.
 Products include Nizoral, Head and Shoulders, and Free and Medicated Anti-Dandruff Shampoo.

 For the face, creams, cleansers, and pads containing antifungal agents will work.
-Happy Cappy Medicated Shampoo & Body Wash is one example containing 2% zinc pyrithione, and Chlorhexidine Cleansing Wipes (1% Ketoconazole).
+Happy Cappy Medicated Shampoo & Body Wash is one example containing 2% zinc pyrithione and Chlorhexidine Cleansing Wipes (1% Ketoconazole).

 Fungal Acne Relapses

 You’ve had your fungal acne treated, but can it relapse?
 Yes—relapses are quite common.
-They’re marked by new breakouts, itchiness, and other symptoms you’ve experienced before.
-That’s because Malassezia is always present on human skin, and sweat, certain skincare products, or even dietary factors can cause an overgrowth.
+They’re marked by new breakouts, itchiness, and other fungal acne symptoms you’ve experienced before.

 It is possible to avoid or limit a re-occurrence, however.
 Once you’ve cleared the fungal acne, continue using an antifungal like ketoconazole intermittently to keep Malassezia under control.
 Keratolytics such as Salicylic Acid & Sulfur can also play a role in keeping your skin fungal acne-free.